Stamps are listed below according to plant species and year of issue.

-It ends with Banksia baxteri, part of a 'silo art' series of four stamps in 2018.
+It ends with Telopea speciosissima, part of a series of ten stamps to celebrate 'Special Occasions' in 2023.

 Only the first issued stamp with a particular botanical illustration is included when the same illustration is used on stamps with several denominations or re-issues.